Travel by Bus From Singapore to Malacca (Melaka)

 Ok, what could be lurking there?

-In a small space between buildings was a big reptile known as a Monitor Lizard, at least 1.5m long!
+In a small space between buildings was a big reptile, a Monitor Lizard, at least 1.5m long!

 Pasha told us this lizard was just a baby.
 Really?
-And much bigger lizards swim up the river and rest here from time to time.
+And much bigger lizards swim up the river and rest here occasionally.

 It was quite a freaky sight that left us with goosebumps, even though it was still above 30degsC.